 There was still lots of other humor too though.
 Matheus, as I said, could be judgmental, and immature, but he was relatable in other ways as well as quippy and sarcastic.
 Quin was even more sarcastic when he wanted to be though.
-It’s kinda funny, the first time I read this, I categorized it under my “Favorite Male Characters” shelf/tag because of Matheus, but this time, even though I didn’t like Matheus as much, I’m leaving it there because of Quin.
-Not only was he funny, he’s just unhinged and deadly enough that he’s the type of character who’s likeable if you’re on his side but terrifying if you’re not.
+Not only is he funny, he’s just unhinged and deadly enough that he’s the type of character who’s likeable if you’re on his side but terrifying if you’re not.
 All the characters are great though with their own personalities, motivations, emotions, and complexities.

 The man took a half-step back.
 Matheus didn’t blame him.
 No one wanted to trifle with someone who could smile through a shattered cheekbone.

 But for all the humor, there was some deeper emotion and questioning of morality as Matheus struggled with becoming a vampire, like when he killed for the first time, and after the traumatizing experience in woods.
 There was also some darkness and intensity, like when they were being hunted and during various other scenes I can’t explain because of spoilers.
 And the author didn’t shy away from disturbing, gritty things in the darker scenes.
 It was kind of an odd juxtaposition, but it worked, and those scenes managed to suck me in even more than the funny ones.